Tyrrrz/DiscordChatExporter/Readme.md

 ## Features

-- Graphical and command-line interfaces
+- Cross-platform graphical and command-line interfaces
-- Fully cross-platform
 - Authentication via either a user or a bot token
 - Multiple output formats: HTML (dark/light), TXT, CSV, JSON
 - Support for markdown, attachments, embeds, emoji, and other rich media features